hrhakp/Orasha-SDK/README.md

 All system governance structures herein are protected under active filing status.

 ---
+---

+## 📈 Launch Metrics (First 12 Hours)

+- 👁️ 102 total views
+- 🧑‍💻 32 unique cloners
+- 🕒 Measured within the first 12 hours of public release
+- 📣 No press, no social media, no paid traffic
+- 📱 Entire system built and launched via Orasha on an iPhone

+> This is organic traction.
+This is proof of relevance.
+This is post-code architecture in motion.

 > *Created entirely on an iPhone.
 Without a single handwritten word.*
 > **Authored through Orasha, by Orasha, for Orasha.**